smartHomeHub/SmartIR/README.md

 ```

 ## Available codes for climate devices:
 Below are the code files created by the people in the community.
-Before you start creating your own code file, try if one of them works with your device. **Please open an issue if your device is working and not included in the supported models.**
+Before you start creating your own code file, try if one of them works for your device. **Please open an issue if your device is working and not included in the supported models.**

 #### Toyotomi
 | Code | Supported Models | Controller |